 The goal is to make a good movie because people aren’t going to watch it if it's not a good movie.
 And then, secondly you want people to take away the courage and the conviction that the character has to stand by her faith and be guided by the Holy Spirit.

-You can watch “God’s Not Dead 2,” streaming now on Pure Flix, for free during your one-month trial.
+You can watch “God’s Not Dead 2,” streaming now on Great American Pure Flix along with the entire "God's Not Dead" franchise located in one place.

 Sarah Hartland